 Tell us a little more about Barry Daniels and his work…

 Mark: Barry Daniels was an artist and the co-founder of pop-art collective Danad Design, alongside Peter Blake.
 He studied at Slade School of Fine Art in London and pursued his career to become an artist.
 As part of the collective, he worked from Marden Hill, a Georgian mansion in the heart of Hertfordshire.
 From 1958 to 1962 they worked on bringing art into everyday life by designing furniture and surfaces.

 In the late 1960s Barry began to design textiles as well as becoming an agent for other artist.
 The studio closed in the late 1980s and since then the archive has been stored in the basement of the mansion with work covering the mid to late 20th century.

 Ros, as a textiles specialist, what were your first impressions of the Barry Daniel’s Archive?

 Ros: It was very exciting for me, I didn’t quite know what to expect.
 It was clear that we were on to something special.
-There are over 4000 pieces hidden away and you can see the work is Barry’s, they all correlate with his earlier painting work.
-The prints tell a story through the decade, each era is so recognisable.
+There were over 4000 pieces hidden away.
+You could see some of the work was Barry’s, they correlate with his earlier painting work.
+The designs tell a story through the decades, each era is so recognisable.…

 I also loved that they are all hand painted.
 There’s something about them that you just can’t achieve through today’s digital designed prints.